the-twins/C-Primer/README.md

 # C-Primer
-Listings and examples from "C Primer Plus" textbook by Stephen Prata, 6th edition.
+Listings and exercises from "C Primer Plus" textbook by Stephen Prata, 6th edition.